koureasstavros/TheLittleBaby/README.md

 ## 🕵️ Observations

+When training if n_layers is multiplied then the model size will also multiplied

 When inference the model with x max tokens for generation, then
  - if the output type is plain text it will have x tokens
  - if the output type is json it will have y tokens where y >= x, because it might contains special characters for example, new lines, which in json are represented as two characters "\n" --> "\", "n"